OTT - Wagram Ried Rosenberg Feuersbrunn 2021

 Robert Parker

 “The 2021 Grüner Veltliner Rosenberg comes from vines planted in 1956 that are rooted in deep loess. [...]
 The nose is immediately rich and creamy, while the palate reveals immense concentration.
 Tart and mineral notes come together on a linear and precise structure.
-Lemon follows this trail with urgency and persistence.
-This wine is the antithesis of everything one might imagine about loess.
-The finish is long and reveals a subtle yet very flattering astringency, which brings both structure and beauty.
-2025–2050” (Vinous 2023) • limited quantities!
+Lemon follows this theme with urgency and persistence.
+This wine is the polar opposite of anything one might imagine from loess.
+The finish is long and reveals a subtle yet very flattering astringency, which lends both structure and beauty.
+2025–2050” (Vinous 2023) • Limited quantities!

 Buy your OTT wines at the best prices in a private sale!